abridged/collabland-dev/dao/governance/gov-overview.md

 The primary duty of COLLAB holder governance is to ensure the growth and stewardship of the Co-op by managing parameters of Collab.Land.
 This includes:

-- [Miniapp Marketplace](../../help-docs/marketplace/) parameters like submission fees, bug bounties, and more
+- [Miniapps](../../help-docs/miniapps/) parameters like submission fees, bug bounties, and more
 - Distributions from the Co-op Treasury
 - Making changes to the Collab.Land Co-op Charter
 - Voting on requests for budgets